-Our rangehood expert Peter Horvath spends a lot of time watching steam rise.
+Our rangehood expert Adrian Lini spends a lot of time watching steam rise.
 He can see what makes a good rangehood, and he can hear what makes a good one, too – one that makes as little noise as possible!

-Once a list featuring a range of brands and price points is chosen, our buyers then go through the arduous process of ordering the rangehoods just as a consumer would, along with their associated installation kits.
+Once a list is chosen, our buyers then go through the arduous process of ordering the rangehoods just as a consumer would, along with their associated installation kits.
 We test in both ducted and recirculating modes (where available; recirculating is common in apartments and other situations where air is not ducted outside, but circulated back into the kitchen).
 Recirculating mode needs separate carbon filters, and our buyers also need to order these prior to testing – sometimes these take weeks to arrive.

-Once all the equipment is ready, Peter installs the rangehoods in our small appliances lab, ensuring that manufacturers' installation instructions are correctly followed.
+Once all the equipment is ready, the rangehoods are installed in our small appliances lab, ensuring that manufacturers' installation instructions are correctly followed.

 We score how well the rangehoods remove steam in both high and low fan settings.

 We measure noise levels at each fan setting then convert those levels to a meaningful score – the higher the noise, the lower the score.

 Noise makes up 30% of our overall score because it's a crucial part of the buying process.
 A rangehood that is louder than a normal conversation will be less pleasant to use, especially in today's open-plan kitchen/living areas.

 Both noise and steam scores form part of the performance score.
 We also measure power consumption and light output.